 Migraine affects three times more women than men, typically during their most productive years.
 This can lead to significant disruption to a person’s life, which for many years has gone unrecognised.
-Recent research by the World Health Organization has established migraine as a leading cause of years of life lived with a disabling condition – 12th for women– compared to 19th for men.
+Research by the World Health Organization has established migraine as 6th highest cause of years lost to disability – and it affects more women than men at a factor of 2:1.
 (1)

 Studies show that migraine is most likely to occur in the two days leading up to a period and the first three days of a period.
 (2) Most women have attacks at other times of the month as well but a few have ‘pure’ menstrual migraine, only with their periods.

 Menstrual attacks are typically more severe, last longer, and are more likely to recur the next day than non-menstrual attacks.
 This means that many women who find that their migraine treatment works well most of the time may still have a problem with managing their menstrual attacks.
 Characteristically these attacks are without aura.

 50 – 60 per cent of women notice a link between migraine and their periods.
 This may not be apparent until a woman reaches her late 30s or 40s, despite having had migraine since her teens or 20s.
 Women with other period problems often do not recognize that the accompanying headaches are actually migraine.
 This under-recognition of migraine by patients is compounded by a similar under-recognition of migraine by doctors.
 (3)